KaynHvH/KaynHvH/README.md

   <h2>👨 About Me</h2>
   <p>
     <samp>
-       My name is Krystian, and I am a self-taught developer. ☕ I know Java, Rust, Python at a good level and Csharp in in small extent.
+       My name is Krystian, and I am a self-taught developer. ☕ I know Java, Rust, Python, Typescript at a good level and Csharp in in small extent.
 I'll learn Golang and Docker.
       I love dogs 💝 and I have one.
 His name is Ramos and he is an Alaskan Malamute breed. 🐩
        <br> I know Polish, English and German, but I am starting to learn Spanish, after which I will learn Italian.
     </samp>